 At this moment, the right is attacking the standards and agreements for medical best practice.
+This does not mean, howwon over to gender liberation and a feminism that fights for all of our freedom.
+Striking a skillful balance between fierce clarity and nuance and care is always an important task for antifascists and other revolutionaries, particularly in a moment where political alliances and political categories themselves are in such a state of flux and instability.

-This does not mean, however, that the medical system and establishment in the U.S. has been historically, or always will be, somehow "on the side of trans people."
-Certainly there are real victories that trans people have won in the realm of healthcare, but those are a result of struggle against junior partners, or perhaps a token radfem ladies auxiliary to the real power on the right, which is driven by Christian nationalism and male supremacy.
+The gender critical TERF movement are often the anti-trans bigots that we have the most proximity with.
+They are often the folks we're most likely to encounter online or in LGBTQ community.
+But, at least in the United States, they are hardly the driving force behind anti-trans legislation and violence.
+They are at most junior partners, or perhaps a token radfem ladies auxiliary to the real power on the right, which is driven by Christian nationalism and male supremacy.
 This isn't to say that we shouldn't oppose and defeat them, but in doing so we should not confuse proximity with power.